ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 and need to be sealed away to limit the chaos they spread.
 ## Jaeger , Monster Hunter? # Drizzt's Travelogue of Everything Volume 1

+Sources:
+- Amethyst Dragon Book
+- Crimson Codex
+- Sylgar’s Guide to EE
+- Steinhardt’s Guide to the Eldritch Hunt
+	- **Jaeger Class**
+- Ryoko’s Guide to the Yokai Realms
+	- Tamer Class
+	- **Bender Class**
+- LaserLlama’s Expanded Subclasses (only if needing to add some)
+- Rokugan (if I get a copy)

+To-Do:
+- Type the rest of the subclasses
+- Add any extras classes from listed sources
+- Go through subclasses with Lex (possibly and Co.)
+	- Remove certain redundant vanilla classes if niche is filled
+		- Way of Four Elements Monk
+		- Beastmaster Ranger
+		- Psionic subclasses?
+		- Any cantrip special subclass
+		- Cook berserker into base barb?
+		- Cook bat
+- Add more subs if needed
+- Link each subclass and class

+Goal: 40 Classes with ~30-35 subclasses each (if average is ~50)
+	20-25 subclasses if average is ~40